sc0h0/efx2026hiring/README.md

 - how you understood the source data
 - how you defined the population and denominator
 - how you treated payment records
-- how you calculated elapsed time since placement
+- how you converted placement and payment dates into elapsed weeks or months since placement
 - how you avoided aggregation or join issues
 - how you calculated cumulative values
 - how you validated the result